 That same year, unable to keep up with their debts, the Bookmans moved from Ursina to a farm.
 When the federal census count was taken in 1880, their residence was in Lower Turkeyfoot, where 57-year-old Samuel was a laborer, and the family name spelled "Bookman."
 They rented a small farm from Thomas Kylar of Confluence in about 1879 and another farm from Hiram Frantz in 1881.
 They also lived for a time in nearby Addison.
 Kylar commented about Samuel that he "could not be depended on to work.
 If you would ask him to work for you he would say that he would come and work for you the next day if he was able.
 Some days he would feel poorly and then maybe the next day he would not be able to work."
 Frantz noted that Samuel "could not pitch hay" but had helped "gather his crop of corn."
 Samuel claimed that the wartime head injury caused a dull pain in his head, ringing in his ears and giddiness.

 Tragedy enveloped the family in the fall of 1882.
 The Somerset Herald issue of Oct.
 4, 1882 reported from Ursina that "The family of S. Bookman gathered and ate poisonous mushrooms.
 Two of the children have died and Mrs. Bookman and another child are not expected to recover from the fatal dose.
 Mr. Bookman has recovered, having vomited immediately after eating the poisonous dish."
 Whether or not the poisonings were intentional, or suicidal, is not known.
+Many years later, in 1926, the Meyersdale Republican reported erroneously that the three children and father had "died of poisoning, the [father] having gathered toadstools and mistaken them for mushrooms."

 Later that year, they moved to nearby Addison Township, and thence to Buffalo Mills and Boydstown, Bedford County.